creeper82/Flashcards/classes/CLI/README.md

 # CLI #
 CLI (command-line interface) is used for rendering all the app screens.
 The library mainly consists of components, which resemble these from actual GUIs, dialogs, keyboard actions and more...

+## Important note ##
+Recently, I've moved all that CLI into a separate `SharpViews` library.
+This documentation was written long long ago, and **might contain errors!!** I try to update it, but it's hard to keep up to date with hundreds of lines of text.
+The most fresh documentation is always in the doc comments, i.e. comments above each method, automatically displayed by IDEs in auto-completion.
+I still decided to leave the README documentation.

+There is a chance that some of the code examples won't work anymore, due to renamed properties, etc. Also, if I ever say `SharpText`, then I meant `SharpViews`.
+I confuse these names lol. `SharpText` is my WIP game engine.

 ## ChoiceList ##
 The ChoiceList class is used to manage vertical or horizontal item lists consistently around the whole app.
 Its task is to handle moving the list selection (for example signified by the dot on deck list), and to paginate the choices (also on the deck list, to create the effect of scrolling and not occupy too much space).